google/docsy/content/en/docs/Getting started/_index.md

     byline: "Photo: Bjørn Erik Pedersen / CC-BY-SA"
 ---

-## Installing theme tools
+Welcome to the Docsy theme user guide!
+This guide shows you how to get started creating technical documentation sites using Docsy, including site customization and how to use Docsy's blocks and templates.

+## Installation and prerequisites

-You need a [recent version](https://github.com/gohugoio/hugo/releases) of Hugo to run this project locally (if you install from the release page, make sure to get the `extended` Hugo version).
+You need a [recent version](https://github.com/gohugoio/hugo/releases) of Hugo to build and run sites (like this one) that use Docsy locally.
+If you install from the release page, make sure to get the `extended` Hugo version, which supports SCSS.
 Hugo can be installed via Brew if you're running MacOs.

 ```bash
 cd <your-hugo-project>/themes